kalisio/kano/docs/guides/installing-kano.md

 Kano comes with a default set of users but you should change this default configuration for a public deployment and avoid leaking login/passwords.
 Similarly, Kano comes with a default set of layers targeting geospatial services deployed by [Kargo](https://kalisio.github.io/kargo/) and you should add your own data layers instead.
 This is done by configuration using the following files:

-::: details local.js - Used to override the default backend configuration and setup a default user.
+::: details local.cjs - Used to override the default backend configuration and setup a default user.
 To be put in the `kano/api/config` directory.

-<<< @/.vuepress/public/local.js
+<<< @/.vuepress/public/local.cjs
 :::
-::: details my-layers.js - Used to define the available default layers.
+::: details my-layers.cjs - Used to define the available default layers.
 To be put in the `kano/api/config/layers` directory.
 Example based on OpenStreeetMap [tile servers](https://wiki.openstreetmap.org/wiki/Tile_servers) and [IGN web services](https://geoservices.ign.fr/services-web-experts-cartes).

-<<< @/.vuepress/public/my-layers.js
+<<< @/.vuepress/public/my-layers.cjs
 :::

 As detailed in the [KDK documentation](https://kalisio.github.io/kdk/guides/development/deploy.html#deployment-flavors) Kano comes into three different flavors.
 By default the docker-compose file targets the latest development version but you can change it to target a production release.